 Tangible movable property

-The concept of movable property (irtain omaisuus) covers any property other than real property.
-Such movable property includes, for example:
+Tangible movable property in Finland includes any tangible property other than real property, for example:

 Aircraft and ships.

 Common forms of security